takujiusui/takujiusui.github.io/index.md

 ![duckweed](images/duck-crop.jpg)

 I am an evolutionary ecologist interested in understanding the processes that shape species' range and niche evolution.
-Currently, I'm  particularly interested in the feedback that occurs between evolution and competition (i.e., eco-evolutionary dynamics in communities) and its consequences for population dynamics across space.
+Currently, I am particularly interested in the feedback that occurs between evolution and competition (i.e., eco-evolutionary dynamics in communities) and its consequences for population dynamics across space.
 My research integrates themes from evolutionary biology, population ecology, and community ecology.

 I am currently a PhD candidate with [Amy Angert](https://angert.github.io) at the Biodiversity Research Centre, University of British Columbia.
 I completed my undergraduate studies at the University of Edinburgh, working with [Ally Phillimore](http://phillimore.bio.ed.ac.uk/home).
 &nbsp;